StefansProjects/corebox4th/README.md

 ## General remarks

+- The case has a high-quality feel.
+- All ports are located on the bakc of the case
-The case has a high-quality feel.
-Unfortunately all ports are at the back.
-The fan produces a perceptible noise even on low / no load.
-The BIOS feels very quirky.
-There seems to be no official source for (windows) drivers or even BIOS updates.
-So if you have to reinstall Windows you might have a big problem.
-Its easy to open the case, its just four screws at the bottom of the housing.
+- The fan produces a perceptible noise even on no / low load.
+- The BIOS feels very quirky.
+- There seems to be no official source for (windows) drivers or even BIOS updates.
+So if you have to reinstall Windows from scratch, you might have a problem.
+- Its easy to open the case, its just four screws at the bottom of the housing.
+The only serviceable parts seems to be the NVMe SSD.

 ## Install linux on the CHUWI CoreBox 4th